ISAITB/docs-itb-ta/source/login/index.rst

   The information that follows in this section covers the case of a Test Bed where EU Login is **not enabled**.

-If you are using a test bed that is not integrated with EU Login you will be presented with a registration form in which you are expected to:
+If you are using a Test Bed that is not integrated with EU Login you will be presented with a registration form in which you are expected to:

 * Select the community you want to register for.